csof3cen/flutter-state-management-with-provider/README.md

 Please star and contribute to this repo if you like it !

+---

+With provider, you need to understand 3 concepts:

+  - ChangeNotifier
+  - ChangeNotifierProvider
+  - Consumer

+---

 ## Getting Started

 This project is a starting point for a Flutter application.